levo-777/whats_app_web_phishing_tool/README.md

     The Flask server and scraper will both run on your local machine.

 **Remote Setup:**

+After installing the requirements, run the server on a VPS for a public IP address adjust the scraper to use the VPS's public IP and run the scraper locally.

     First, run the Flask server on the remote machine. python3 app.py